(a) During Initial Consideration of a Case on the Merits

-The United States or its officer or agency or a state may file an amicus-curiae brief without the consent of the parties or leave of court.
+(2) When Permitted.
+The United States or its officer or agency or a state may file an amicus brief without the consent of the parties or leave of court.
 Any other amicus curiae may file a brief only by leave of court or if the brief states that all parties have consented to its filing, but a court of appeals may prohibit the filing of or may strike an amicus brief that would result in a judge’s disqualification.

-(3) a table of authorities -- cases (alphabetically arranged), statutes and other references to the pages of the brief where they are cited;
+(C) a table of authorities cases (alphabetically arranged), statutes and other references to the pages of the brief where they are cited;

-(5) unless the amicus curiae is one listed in the first sentence of Rule 29(a), a statement that indicates whether:
+(E) unless the amicus curiae is one listed in the first sentence of Rule 29(a)(2), a statement that indicates whether:

-(C) a person -- other than the amicus curiae, its members, or its counsel -- contributed money that was intended to fund preparing or submitting the brief and, if so, identifies each such person;
+(iii) a person other than the amicus curiae, its members, or its counsel contributed money that was intended to fund preparing or submitting the brief and, if so, identifies each such person;

 Except by the court's permission, an amicus brief may be no more than one-half the maximum length authorized by these rules for a party's principal brief.
 If the court grants a party permission to file a longer brief, that extension does not affect the length of an amicus brief.